Please note, we are not taking any “lemon law’ cases at this time.

-Product liability is an area of Indiana personal injury law devoted to keeping consumers safe.
+Product liability is an area of Indianapolis personal injury law devoted to keeping consumers safe.
 It regulates the manufacture, distribution, marketing, and sale of commercial products in our state.

-The Indianapolis defective product attorneys at Eskew Law can help you understand your rights under our state’s products liability rules.
+The Indianapolis defective product attorneys at Eskew Law, LLC can help you understand your rights under our state’s products liability rules.
 Just as importantly, we can do the heavy lifting for you, fighting strategically to get you the largest amount of money possible to compensate you for your injuries.